marshfalex/marshfalex/README.md

 # About Me:
-I'm a computer engineering student at Iowa State University.
+I'm a computer engineering student at Iowa State University with the pursuit of expanding and improving my coding and hardware skills.

 I upload many of my class projects and personal projects to my GitHub.
 Class projects usually have the course name in the description of the repository.